The Stability of Online Algorithms in Performative Prediction: Performative Stability of Online Algorithms

 \Cref{theorem:main_result} is a general reduction showing we can extract a performatively stable mixture from the iterates produced by any no-regret learning algorithm.
 Here, we instantiate this reduction for specific choices of loss functions and algorithms, illustrating how \Cref{theorem:main_result} can be used to show that popular procedures are indeed stable in previously unknown settings.
-While prior work showed convergence to stability of different algorithms using tailored, bespoke arguments, our work provides a simple, unifying analysis showing convergence to stability by leveraging known regret bounds.
+While prior work showed convergence to stability for different algorithms using tailored, bespoke arguments, our work provides a simple, unifying analysis that leverages known regret bounds to show convergence to stability.
+Most importantly, our results hold for arbitrary distribution maps $\cD(\cdot)$, significantly expanding the domains where we can guarantee stability.

 Throughout this section, we will assume that losses have gradients that are uniformly bounded by $G$ and that the compact, convex domain $\Theta$ has diameter bounded by $D$: